+Equivalent Term: Release to Service

+Certification

-Equivalent Term: Release to Service Certification The normal signed name of a person responsible for a certifying activity as specified in the signatory responsibilities section of the Maintenance Management Manual (MMM).
+The normal signed name of a person responsible for a certifying activity as specified in the signatory responsibilities section of the Maintenance Management Manual (MMM).

 This signature must be accompanied by the date, the person's stamp, staff number, license approval or authorization, if applicable, and be identifiable with the aircraft registration or component serial number, if applicable.
 A certification made on a document specified in the MMM constitutes a certification pursuant to a regulation of the Authority.
 Certification can also be the act of issuing an Aircraft Type Certificate to a manufacturer after successfully demonstrating compliance of the Type Design with the Airworthiness requirements.
 Certifying Staff The persons authorized by the operator or AMO to certify by signature that aircraft maintenance has been done in accordance with the various requirements.
 See Certifying Signatory.

-Equivalent Term: Certifying Signatory

-Certifying Signatory The person who has been certified for aircraft maintenance as per "Signatory Responsibilities" in the signatory block of Task Card fields identified as Licensed Aircraft Maintenance Engineer (LAME); Signatory; Certified; Approved Signatory; Quality Surveyor; or Inspector, as applicable.
+Equivalent Term: Certifying Signatory Certifying Signatory The person who has been certified for aircraft maintenance as per "Signatory Responsibilities" in the signatory block of Task Card fields identified as Licensed Aircraft Maintenance Engineer (LAME); Signatory; Certified; Approved Signatory; Quality Surveyor; or Inspector, as applicable.
 All certifications are to be made by a Signatory who is either: - An appropriately Licensed Aircraft Maintenance Engineer (LAME) for maintenance carried out on an aircraft, or - An appropriately authorized Inspector for a Task Card carried out in any Workshop.
 The term signatory also includes certifications made by a LAME who hold a Maintenance or Transit Authority, Non-Destructive Testing (NDT) Authority, Welding Authority or Approved Signatories who certify for the work performed by them on applicable documentation.
-Equivalent Terms: Certifying Staff, Certifying Person $\triangle$ Change Management A systematic approach to identify and analyze internal and external changes with the potential to affect the functionality of an organization, and for assessing and controlling the risks associated with such changes.
+Equivalent Terms: Certifying Staff, Certifying Person Change Management A systematic approach to identify and analyze internal and external changes with the potential to affect the functionality of an organization, and for assessing and controlling the risks associated with such changes.
 Charter of Professional Auditors (CoPA) A membership scheme administered by IATA for all the ISAGO Auditors that have demonstrated a standardized level of competence in auditing and operational expertise for the purpose of ISAGO.
+Charter Passenger Flight A passenger flight that operates an itinerary that is typically not included in or part of the operator's published flight schedule and/or route system; such flights require approval from the relevant Authority.
+Open Charter Passenger Flight-A charter passenger flight where passenger seats are sold to members of the public typically by the operator or through a travel agent, Closed Charter Passenger Flight-A charter passenger flight where a government, a person or an individual organization arranges, contracts and pays for the operation of an entire aircraft to transport a defined group of passengers (e.g. members of the military, company employees, members of a sports team).
 Check An examination to determine the functional capability or physical integrity of an item.
 Checked Baggage Passenger baggage that has been taken into custody by the Operator, and for which a baggage claim check has been issued to the passenger; includes cabin baggage that has been taken from a passenger and loaded into the hold (e.g. due to physical size/weight restrictions, lack of cabin stowage space).

 See Hold Baggage.